 Urothelial and Kidney Cancers

-Urothelial cancers occur more commonly in men than in women (3:1) and have a peak incidence in the seventh decade of life.
+Urothelial cancers occur more commonly in men than in women (3:1), with a peak incidence in the seventh decade of life.

 Cancers of the urothelial tract are also more common in whites than in blacks (2:1).